ngrok/ngrok-docs/docs/integrations/vmware/webhooks.md

     ngrok http 3000 --verify-webhook vmware --verify-webhook-secret {your webhook secret}
     ```

-1. Access [VMware Workspace ONE](https://VMware Workspace ONE/) and create a new project.
+1. Access [VMware Workspace ONE](https://console.cloud.vmware.com/), register a new user to your device, and ask the user to enroll the device.

 Verify that your local application receives the request and logs information to the terminal.